Majramos/py-jupyter-devenv/README.md

 ## Roadmap

-Add way to change volume mount in case of workspace folder changes location
+Add option to stop the containers

 Add option to build workspace folder structure

-Add option to stop the containers

 Add option to work with pip-tools automatically/ automally compile and sync

-Add option to change .Dockerfile settings/build the Dockerfile

 Add option to self update
     - check for versions available
     - file to store version data

-Change option to skip docker check to --skip-check
+-

 ## License